qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Rule-based Symbolizing options

-.. index:: Point_Displacement_Renderer, Renderer_Point_Displacement
+.. index:: Point Displacement Renderer
-.. index:: Displacement_plugin
+.. index:: Displacement plugin

+.. _point_displacement:

 Point displacement
 ..................

-The :index:`Point Displacement` renderer works to visualize all features of a point layer, even if they have the same location.
-To do this, the symbols of the points are placed on a displacement circle around a center symbol.
+The |pointDisplacementSymbol| :guilabel:`Point Displacement` renderer works to visualize all features of a point layer, even if they have the same location.
+To do this, the symbols of the points are placed on a :index:`displacement circle` around one center symbol or on several concentric circles.

 .. _figure_symbology_6: